 Required scores for each classification can be found in the appropriate tables in AGBs Shooting Administrative Procedures.

-Clout classifications are handled separately but have the same conditions.
+Clout classifications have separate badges but have the same conditions, and cost £4.

 A handicap in archery is a number between 0 and 100 which indicates the ability of an archer.
 The lower the handicap score the better the archer.
 Handicaps are available on any recognised target round.
 Each archer has a separate handicap done for each bowstyle as well as indoor and outdoor rounds.